favourch/Notes-blog/docs/USMLE/Psychiatry/Bipolar disorder.md

 ---
 # Subtypes and variants
-## Cyclothymia
+## Cyclothymia (Cyclothymic disorder)
-- <span style="background:rgba(240, 200, 0, 0.2)">Persistent instability of mood</span> involving numerous periods of depressive symptoms and periods of hypomanic symptoms
+Basically a milder form of bipolar disorder
-- <span style="background:rgba(240, 200, 0, 0.2)">Symptoms are not sufficiently severe or persistent enough to diagnose bipolar disorder</span> (symptoms never meet the criteria for a major depressive or hypomanic episode)
+- <span style="background:rgba(240, 200, 0, 0.2)">Symptoms are not severe enough to diagnose bipolar disorder</span>, with
+	- <span style="background:rgba(240, 200, 0, 0.2)">Hypomania: not enough for mania</span>
+	- <span style="background:rgba(240, 200, 0, 0.2)">[[./Major depressive disorder|Dysthymia]]: not enough for depression</span>
-- <span style="background:rgba(240, 200, 0, 0.2)">Symptoms last at least 2 years, are present at least half of the time, and are never absent for more than 2 months at a time.</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">But symptoms are more persistent than regular bipolar</span>
+- Symptoms last at least 2 years, are present at least half of the time, and are never absent for more than 2 months at a time.

 ---